 In the fall of 2015, my husband and I moved to Rhode Island for a new career opportunity.
-I was knee-deep into the job—building a demand generation and content marketing strategy by day for an IT services firm and exploring the Ocean State and trying to build a sense of community by night.
+I was knee-deep into the job as Director of Marketing for an IT services firm—building a demand generation and content marketing strategy by day and by night exploring the Ocean State and trying to build a sense of community.

-My job was everything I had hoped for—the type you dream of having but are incredibly skeptical exists.
-I was challenged every day, while at the same time supported.
+It was very much my dream job.
+I was challenged every day to elevate my skill sets, while operating in an environment in which failure was OK.
 I was in an environment that bred innovation and out-of-the-box thinking.
 And I met some pretty amazing people right away.

 By March of 2016, it became evident that while I was meeting some of the brightest, most creative professionals, they were mostly men.
-And while I am lucky that I formed an inner circle of supportive men, it did make me wonder: could I also find some awe-inspiring women in Rhode Island to round out my community?
+Though I was lucky to have formed an inner circle of supportive men, it did make me wonder: could I also find some awe-inspiring women in Rhode Island to round out my community?

 Coffee and Blogs

 That was probably the closest thing to an “aha moment” I had with the Nexus.
 With this realization reached, I knew I wanted to do more than just blog.
-I wanted to formally concept women who were fiercely committed to defining and exuding what it means to be a forward-facing leader.
+I wanted to formally connect women who were fiercely committed to exploring, shaping and applying the principles of a next-gen leader.

 Leadership is a Choice

-In October of 2016, I formalized officially created the Women in Leadership Nexus.
+In October of 2016, I officially created the Women in Leadership Nexus.
 The Nexus empowers women to recognize that it’s not title or hierarchy that defines a leader; rather it’s a mindset to actively and intentionally choose to lead.
-Through in-person events and an interactive online community, the Nexus unites women looking to explore, shape and apply the principles of a next-gen leader.

 We also have a choice when it comes to how we support others, particularly women.
 We can nourish each other’s talents, rather than suppress.
 We can be allies rather than competitors.
-In fact, I’d actually contend we have a responsibility to do so.
+In fact, we have a responsibility to do so.

 Today, the Nexus exists to bring together likeminded women who are looking to share space, to transfer energy, to leave one another feeling inspired to take action.
-We meet at Nexus events; we schedule regular coffee dates; we sip wine after a long day of work; we share our sentiments via the Nexus blog.
-And, most importantly, we talk.
+We meet at Nexus events; we schedule regular coffee dates; we share our sentiments via the Nexus blog; and, most importantly, we talk.

 My favorite quote has always been from Mahatma Gandhi: “Be the change that you wish to see in the world.”
 I don’t know about you but I am ready to see change.
 I hope you’ll join me on this journey.

-There are so many ways to become part of the Women in leadership Nexus—from joining our annual events to blogging for our website.
-To become a part of this special community, click here.
+There are so many ways to become part of the Women in leadership Nexus—from attending our events to blogging for our website.
+To become a part of the organization, click here.

 Carrie Majewski is committed to affecting change.
 As Founder of the Women in Leadership Nexus, Carrie is fueled by a desire to create safe space for female luminaries to convene to redefine the notion of leadership.
 She has forged a career around strategic writing and storytelling, having led a digital marketing agency for almost three years and today working as Marketing Principal for Trilix Tech.
 Carrie was named to the 2017 Rhode Island “40 Under 40” list and is a 2016 Rhode Island Tech10 Winner.
 In her spare time you'll find her trying out a local hip-hop class, exploring parks with her rescue dog Tori, and sipping coffee with other powerhouse women.